Bhavik-Makwana/GPAKEIoTAuthentication/README.md

 ### JPAKE+ EC
 To test JPAKE+ enter `:EC` into the dialog box on the desktop client once three users are connected, each clients latency will be output to the console.
 On the Android client, press the JPAKE+.
 After pressed on the first device, you will have 5s left to connect the other devices to perform the group authentication.

+To run the python implementation first install the EcPy module by running `pip3 install EcPy`<br/>
+To run the program enter the following into the command line `python3 JpakePlusECDemo.py`.
 ### JPAKE Dynamic Pairing
 To test JPAKE+ enter `:PAIR` into the dialog box on the desktop client after a group has already been established.
 This must be done with a new user not part of the group.
 This feature is not currently available on the android implementation